 Defenders around the world peacefully promoting and defending human rights operate under national legal frameworks not always fully consistent with the United Nations Charter and international human rights law.
 In some instances, as echoed in multiple Human Rights Council and General Assembly resolutions,[1] national legislation, in particular national security and counter-terrorism laws, or regulations on civil society and public freedoms have been misused to target defenders in a manner contrary to international law that might result in long-term arbitrary deprivation of liberty.

 1) Do you know of any human rights defender(s), currently detained by your State, who have been imprisoned on charges that carry a prison sentence of at least 10 years or more?
 Please provide a list of cases.

+No,

+There are however instances of periodic harassment and detention of actual or perceived human rights defenders. .
+For instance , Omoyele Sowore was arrested in August 2020 , detained in Abuja by Department of State Security and charged for treason for calling for revolution.
+Among others, he allegedly tweeted that

+All that is needed for a #Revolution is for the oppressed to choose a date they desire for liberty, not subjected to the approval of the oppressor,

+He was finally released on bail, though, as pressure mounted for his release from the Human Rights Community.

+However, in December, 2020, Sowore was re-arrested along with four other activists following a demonstration denouncing police and other violations of human rights.
+This time, he was charged with unlawful assembly, criminal conspiracy, and inciting a public disturbance.
+But, on January 12, the Chief Magistrate Court in Abuja ordered his release on bail, and the police complied

 2) Do you know of any human rights defender(s), currently detained by your State, who have been imprisoned on continuous sentences amounting to 10 years or more?
 For example, a defender who completes a sentence of four years in detention but instead of being released is given another six year sentence?
 Please provide a list of cases or examples if possible.

+No

 3) Do you know of any human rights defender(s), whose time in pre-trial detention and/or administrative detention by your State combines with a sentence that amounts, or would amount to 10 years or more?
 Please provide a list of cases.

+No

 4) Do you know of any human rights defenders falling under any of the previous categories above, who were released before ending their long-term prison sentences for any reasons (e.g. granted a pardon, as a result of an appeal, or released on humanitarian or other grounds)?
 Please provide a list of cases.

+No

 5) What actions do you suggest the Special Rapporteur can take to:

-Prevent defenders from being detained for long terms in connection to their human rights work? and
+Prevent defenders from being detained for long terms in connection to their human rights work?

+It will be useful for the Special Rapporteur to urge states to ensure a safe and enabling environment for human rights work and to consider effective sanctions for state complicity in violations against human rights defenders.
+More so, allegations of violations against human rights defenders ought to be thoroughly investigated in order to hold perpetrators accountable.

+and

 Have those human rights defenders arbitrarily detained under long sentences released?

+Mounted pressure on government with sustained advocacy may be helful to cause release of Human Rights Defenders arbitrarily detained